WingsHell/web-conf-board/README.md

 project to make web conf more easier to manage

-# Getting started
+## Getting started Client

-    Go to project folder and install dependencies:
+    Go to front folder and install dependencies:

 npm install

     Launch development server, and open localhost:4200 in your browser:

 npm start

+## Getting started Serveur

+    Open in Ide like IntelliJ update springBoot dependencies if ask as alert (normaly)

+run server ( or alt+f10)